Code-Hauptwache/SWE-D_SoSe_25_Lokaiczyk/Exercise01/task01/task01.md

 8. **Refactoring Support** - Helps rename variables and reorganize code safely
 9. **Version Control Integration** - Works with Git and other version systems
 10. **Plugin Support** - Can add extra features for different programming languages

+## Note
+*Screenshot of IDE installation would be added here in actual submission*